What The KnapSack Problem Teaches Us About Efficiency

 2. Know your problem

 In reality, there is no one Knapsack Problem.
-Every instance is unique, with a different number of items, a different volume of knapsack, whether or not items can be split, and so on.
+Every instance is unique, with a different number of items, a different volume of knapsack, whether or not items can be split in half, and so on.
 It’s very easy to treat all instances of one complex problem as the same thing, but that intellectual laziness will cost you later.

 3. Know yourself